toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 When adding custom fonts or other resources, consider the impact on page load time.
 Each additional asset increases loading time and may affect user experience.
 :::

 # Static pages
 Static pages contain content defined directly within toddle that remains consistent unless you publish updates.
 They:
-- Have fixed content created directly in the toddle editor
+- Have fixed content created directly in the editor
 - Display the same information to all users
 - Use predetermined URLs without variable path segments
 - Don't require API calls to render content